cm-awais/sar_performance_metrics/README.md

 The code implements five different deep learning architectures:

 * **CNN**: A custom convolutional neural network (CNN) architecture with batch normalization for improved training stability.
-* **VGG**: The VGG16 model, a pre-trained architecture fine-tuned for SAR ship classification.
+* **VGG**: The VGG16 model, a pre-trained architecture retrained for SAR ship classification.
-* **ResNet**: The ResNet50 model, another pre-trained architecture fine-tuned for the task.
+* **ResNet**: The ResNet50 model, another pre-trained architecture retrained for the task.
-* **Fine-Tuned VGG**: VGG16 with its pre-trained layers frozen and a new classifier head added.
+* **Fine-Tuned VGG**: Fine tuned VGG16 with its pre-trained layers frozen and a new classifier head added.
-* **Fine-Tuned ResNet**: ResNet50 with its pre-trained layers frozen and a new classifier head added.
+* **Fine-Tuned ResNet**: Fine tuned ResNet50 with its pre-trained layers frozen and a new classifier head added.

 **Replication Instructions**